 As Jameson fairly notes, whatever the historical ups and downs of Marxism, post-modern capitalism will inevitably revive post-modern Marxism (Jameson 1996).
 Yet, the latter will remain marginal anyway.
-Therefore, in our opinion, the impact of historical materialism will be strongly manifested not within pure Marxist theory, but in a broader and undefined intellectual environment, which is only to a certain extent related to Marxism.
-At that, historical materialism should reduce its political claims and strengthens theoretical foundations.
+At that, historical materialism should reduce its political claims and strengthen theoretical foundations.
 In particular, Anderson (1983) appealed (contrary to what others would suggest) to make the main part of Marxism not the analysis of the present but of the past, that is to drastically strengthen historical materialism.
 However, let us note once again that a real development of the post prospective in historical materialism may occur only with a radical moving beyond the frames of historical materialism conception.
 The rejection of conception with preservation of some part of methodology and problematics - that is the prospect for revival of historical materialism.